Trademark Registration for Colour

 Trademark registration for colour indicates the process of legally protecting a specific colour or a combination of colours that have acquired distinctiveness in the market and are very strongly associated with a specific brand, product or service, etc. Unlike conventional trademarks such as names, logos or taglines, colour trademarks focus exclusively on the distinctiveness of a shade or palette in the commercial environment.

 Colours usually serve as a powerful brand identifier because the human psychology attaches emotions, memories and recognition to them.
 For instance, the use of Tiffany Blue on jewellery packaging or the exclusive red soles of Christian Louboutin shoes has become very iconic.
-These instances prove that colours, when differently linked to a business, then it can be protected under the umbrella of intellectual property rights.
+These instances prove that colours, when differently linked to a business, can be protected under the umbrella of intellectual property rights.

 Trademark registration for colour makes sure that businesses gain the exclusive or sole right to use a specific colour in a specific context, preventing other competitors from using confusingly similar or identical hues that could mislead consumers.

-Moreover, as markets become increasingly dependent upon the visual and brand-driven, colours have turned into the silent messengers of quality and trust or confidence.
+Moreover, as markets become increasingly dependent upon the visual and brand-driven, colours have turned into the silent messengers of quality, trust or confidence.
 Registering a colour could help you to build long-term customer loyalty, enhance the chances of brand name recall and turn even simple packaging into a signature style.
 In brief, it allows a brand to transform a basic shade into a unique asset or value that speaks louder than words.

 Why Trademark Registration for Colour is Important?